 Opened in 2004

 The Phillies spring training facility is Bright House Field located right off Hwy 19.
 There a re a few small parking lots around the stadium, but most of those spots are restricted.
-You will find that most people park in the grassy field lot across the street from the park at Jo DiMaggio Sports Complex.
+You will find that most people park in the grassy field lot across the street from the park at Jo DiMaggio Sports Complex while they also find out the netball court size to get professionals to work on this.
 Parking is $10 there.
 If you come in the center gates you’re welcomed by stadium fountains and statues.
 This ballpark has a more modern feel with large video board, spacious berm area seating, and a wide variety of food venues.
 Park employees are friendly and helpful and there are tons of good seats.
 This ballpark is breezier than many of hte other stadiums.
 Also when you leave to get food at the concessions you can still see the field from the concession areas.

 If you don’t come this park for any other reason, you have to come see the Philly Fanatic.
 He is sure to keep you entertained.
 The Phillie Fanatic stays quite busy, from pre-game shenanigans as the players warm up to bouncing around the stands interacting with spectators.